2019-2020 Undergraduate New Student Rates

-* These fees are waived for declared Music majors and minors who demonstrate a satisfactory rate of progress in the Music program.
+* These fees are waived for declared Music majors who demonstrate a satisfactory rate of progress in the Music program.

-** The RWU portion of these fees is waived for declared Music majors and minors who demonstrate a satisfactory rate of progress in the Music program.
+** The RWU portion of these fees is waived for declared Music majors who demonstrate a satisfactory rate of progress in the Music program.
 All students must pay the off-campus fee of $240.

 |Traditional Residence Halls|